Fred Ross Systemic Change Journalism Competition

 • What is the complex challenge that requires systemic change?

-• How is the person(s)/organization you’re covering attempting to address the challenge in a systemic manner?
+• How is the person(s)/organization you’re covering attempting to address the challenge in a systemic way?

 Judges will first read, view, listen to all entries submitted, rate them according to a pre-approved system and then meet to discuss finalists and select winners.
 Judges will include FSC founder, John Heffernan, a NSPA leader, and a journalist.